intel/ai-reference-models/docs/image_recognition/tensorflow_serving/Tutorial.md

 1. How to create a SavedModel from a TensorFlow model graph
 2. How to choose good values for the performance-related runtime parameters exposed by the `docker run` command
 3. How to verify that the served model can correctly classify an image using a GRPC client
-4. How to measure latency and throughput metrics using a GRPC client
+4. How to measure online and batch inference metrics using a GRPC client

 With this knowledge and the example code provided, you should be able to get started serving your own custom image recognition model with good performance.